Taiwan says outgoing Honduran president to visit island | Politics

 Taiwan says outgoing Honduran president to visit island

-Outgoing Honduran President Juan Orlando Hernandez will visit Taiwan, the island's foreign ministry said on Thursday, as Taipei seeks to maintain relations with Honduras amid an escalating diplomatic tug-of-war between China and Taiwan.
+Outgoing Honduran President Juan Orlando Hernandez will visit Taiwan on Friday, the island's foreign ministry said, as Taipei seeks to maintain relations with Honduras amid an escalating diplomatic tug-of-war between China and Taiwan.
 Honduras is one of just 15 countries that maintain formal diplomatic ties with Taiwan, which China claims as its territory with no right to state-to-state relations.

+Outgoing Honduran President Juan Orlando Hernandez will visit Taiwan on Friday, the island's foreign ministry said, as Taipei seeks to maintain relations with Honduras amid an escalating diplomatic tug-of-war between China and Taiwan.

+Honduras is one of just 15 countries that maintain formal diplomatic ties with Taiwan, which China claims as its territory with no right to state-to-state relations.
+Taiwan's foreign ministry said in a statement that it welcomed Hernandez's visit, which was first announced by the Central American country's presidential palace.

 Taiwan, which says it is an independent country, accused China in September of seeking to use the Honduran election to "create controversy" and undermine Taiwan's long-standing ties with the country.
 Taiwan's foreign ministry, which had previously warned Honduras not to be drawn in by China's "flashy and false" promises, said Hernandez's visit would help deepen ties between the two countries as they celebrate their 80-year friendship this year.